Jaeden Graham

-Jaeden Graham (born October 10, 1995) is an American football tight end.
-He played college football at Yale.
+Jaeden Graham (born October 10, 1995) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Yale Bulldogs.

 College career

-As a senior at Yale, Graham was a first-team All-Ivy League honoree after starting 10 games and finishing the season with four touchdowns and 26 receptions.
+As a senior at Yale University, Graham was a first-team All-Ivy League honoree after starting 10 games and finishing the season with four touchdowns and 26 receptions.